Shuffle Along: Subsequent productions

+In 1927 Blake and Sissle's partnership came to end when Sissle left for Europe, and Blake re-formed a collaboration with his old partner Broadway Jones at that time.
+Together, Blake and Jones crafted a distilled version of Shuffle Along entitled Shuffle Along Jr. which began touring in vaudeville's Orpheum Circuit in 1928.
+Several of the chorus members from the original Broadway cast were in this tour.
+In addition to Blake and Jones, principle performers included singer and dancer Katie Crippen and her partner Dewey Brown; jazz vocalist Hilda Perleno; and the nightclub performer and band leader Mae Diggs.

 Two Broadway revivals were staged, unsuccessfully, in 1933 and 1952, with the latter including additional music by Joseph Meyer.

 At the Mansfield Theatre, from December 26, 1932, to January 7, 1933, starring Sissle, Blake, Miller, Mantan Moreland, and Bill Bailey: the production closed after 17 performances.
 Despite its quick closure in New York City, the revival began touring, including a young Nat King Cole in the cast, eventually ending in Los Angeles in 1937.

 During World War II, Sissle and Blake adapted and performed Shuffle Along for USO shows, with an ensemble that included pianist and vibraphonist Sylvester Lewis.

 After opening at the Broadway Theatre on May 8, 1952, Shuffle Along closed after four performances.
 Starring Sissle, Blake, Avon Long, and Thelma Carpenter, and choreographed by Henry LeTang, this incarnation was recorded in an abridged form by RCA Victor, combined with selections from Blackbirds of 1928.

 Adaptations

 An excerpt of Shuffle Along, the musical fight between the two leading characters, was made into a short talkie film by Warner Bros. in the late 1920s.
 This footage was discovered in the studio's archives in 2010, along with another similar short featuring Miller and Lyles.
 The two shorts, "The Mayor of Jimtown" (1928) and "Jimtown Cabaret" (1929), had been previously misfiled.

 The 1978 musical review Eubie! repurposed over a dozen songs from Shuffle Along.

 A 2016 stage adaptation Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed featured the original music from Shuffle Along and other songs by its creators, with a book written by George C. Wolfe based on the original by Miller and Lyles and historical events.
 The show focuses on the challenges of mounting the 1921 Broadway production of Shuffle Along, its success and aftermath, including its effect on Broadway and race relations.
 The production opened on Broadway in April 2016 at the Music Box Theatre, directed by Wolfe, and choreographed by Savion Glover.
 The cast starred Audra McDonald as Lottie Gee, Brian Stokes Mitchell as Miller, Billy Porter as Lyles, Brandon Victor Dixon as Blake and Joshua Henry as Sissle.
 While the adaptation received ten nominations at the 2016 Tony Awards, the production took home no prize, and subsequently closed on July 24.